 The average price of a meal in a paladar is $3-10 USD depending where you go.
 Prices can be more expensive in the most touristic locations such as Trinidad, Varadero or Cayo Coco.
 In any case, the portions are always so big that meals can be easily shared.

-Cuban food is a blend of many diverse influences including Native American Taino food, African, Spanish and Caribbean cuisines.
-For this reason many dishes are similar to dishes in other countries, for example some Cuban food use spice and techniques from Spanish, African and Caribbean.
+Cuban cuisine is a blend of many diverse influences including Native American Taino food, African, Spanish and Caribbean cuisines.
+For this reason many dishes are similar to dishes in other countries, for example some food in Cuba use spice and techniques from Spanish, African and Caribbean.

 Traditional Cuban Food: